watatomo/tomoya.moe/_posts/reloaded/index.md

       supportDesc: "Slightly decreases the amount that Voltage lowers."

 chapterSections:
+    - chapters:
           - name: Idol of the Dead
-      chapters:
-          - label: Idol of the Dead
           - label: 1
             href: 1
           - label: 2